Tourism and Hospitality

 This course studies entrepreneurship in the tourism industry.
 Students will learn to identify and develop potential products as well as plan and promote tourism and hospitality businesses.
 Understanding markets, customer demand, pricing, finances, marketing, sales, and operations of new ventures will all be explored through the business planning process.
 Case studies and field trips engage students with local entrepreneurs who have taken their ideas and created successful tourism-based businesses.
 Students will gain experience in innovation and creation of their own business or new tourism product.
 Cr 3.

-TAH 221 Introduction to Hospitality Management
+TAH 221 Hospitality Management

 This course introduces students to fundamental concepts of management related to the tourism and hospitality industry.
 Topics include financial management and accounting, human resource issues, hotel and resort management, and food and beverage management.
 Examples from Maine and New England illustrate key principles and guidelines.
 Students will be introduced to standards, practices, regulations and laws in the tourism and hospitality industry.
 Cr 3.